zakurakin/credo_ext/README.md

 ## Implemented Checks

-- `CredoExt.Check.Readability.SingleMultiLineFunctionConsistency` - This check enforces all functions with same name and arity in a module have `do: ` defined either on the same line of signature or on a new line, ignoring full-body functions (`do ... end`).
+- `CredoExt.Check.Readability.DoKeywordFunctionsLineConsistency` - This check enforces all functions with same name and arity in a module have `do: ` defined either on the same line of signature or on a new line, ignoring full-body functions (`do ... end`).

 ### Examples
 <details>